 It is better to settle everything, including the utility bills, taxes, service providers, and other services, before moving into a different place.
 That is your implied responsibility anyway.
-However, some unpaid charges can be paid online, so even when you leave, you can still pay afterward.
+However, some unpaid charges can be paid online, so even when you leave, you can still pay afterwards.
 Contact the service providers to disconnect all the services after you move out.
 Take a photo of the utility readings before leaving to have proof.

 The landlord has a right to use your deposit money in paying the unpaid charges.
 Therefore, it is necessary to double-check any charges if paid or not yet.

-4. Check all the properties
+4. Check all of the property

 Most of the stuff on a rental property is not yours.
 So, only take the things that belong to you.
 Leave the apartment as it was when you moved in.
 Check the features if there’s any damage.
 You are responsible for all the expenses in fixing damage materials that were caused by you.
 If fortuitous events like earthquakes or storms caused the damage, it is acceptable.

 Examples of little damages you are responsible for are holes on the walls from hanging of pictures and repainting the walls.
 In other words, the property must look like it was before.
 Other things to look out for are the electrical and plumbing systems.
 These two are very important to check to ensure the safety of the next tenant.
 Others are equipment, appliances, and even the lightings.
 If permanent improvements are made, you can reimburse the expenses from the last rent.
 Keep all the documented costs in terms of receipts to have enough proof.